lowet84/docker-ci-demo/README.md

 * Change password and login (as root)

-* Edit your user and set the same email that was added to oauth2proxy
+* Create a group called *secure*.
+All members of the group *secure* will be able to access oauth2proxy

 Test that docker registry works by logging in from host
 ```